Skip to content

 What is the test for?

 The test is designed to stop someone who has a right to enter the UK from claiming social benefits immediately after their arrival.
-Most applicants for local authority housing or welfare benefits must pass the habitual residence test, although there are important exceptions.
-The rules on this page apply equally to housing applications and to claims for universal credit (UC), housing benefit (HB), council tax rebate (CTR) and other passport benefits (e.g. income support, state pension credit, etc.).
+Most applicants to the council/Housing Executive for housing or welfare benefits must pass the habitual residence test, although there are important exceptions.
+The rules on this page apply equally to housing applications and to claims for universal credit (UC), state pension credit (SPC), housing benefit (HB) and council tax rebate (CTR).

 The test requires the claimant/applicant to be habitually resident in the ‘Common Travel Area’.